JuergenGutsch/blog/_source/_posts/2020-06-29-trying-orchard-core.md

 Actually this Startup configures the Orchard Core as CMS.
 It seems I would also be able to add the Orchard Core to the `ServiceCollection` by using `AddOrchardCore()`.
 I guess this would just add Core functionality to the application.
 Let's see if I'm right.

-Both the `AddOrchardCms()` and the `AddOrchardCore()` are overloaded and can be configured using an `OrchardCoreBuilder`.
+Both the `AddOrchardCms()` and the `AddOrchardCore()` methods are overloaded and can be configured using an `OrchardCoreBuilder`.
 Using this overloads you can add Orchard Core features to your application.
-I guess the method has a set of features preconfigured to acts like a CMS:
+I guess the method `AddOrchardCms()` has a set of features preconfigured to behave like a CMS:

 ![](../img/orchardcore/orchardcoreconf.png)